KesavaAI/End-to-End-AI-Voice-Assistance-Pipeline/README.md

 - **Pitch**: Adjust the pitch of the synthesized voice.
 - **Voice Gender**: Select between male or female voice.
 - **Speed**: Control the speed of the speech output.

-## Project Structure

-- `main.py`: Main script to run the pipeline.
-- `vad.py`: Module for Voice Activity Detection.
-- `speech_to_text.py`: Handles the conversion of voice input to text.
-- `text_processing.py`: Integrates with LLM for text processing.
-- `text_to_speech.py`: Converts text back to speech with tunable parameters.
-- `config/`: Directory containing configuration files.
-- `models/`: Pre-trained models used in the pipeline.

 ## Contributing